When: Thursday, August 15, 2019, 10 a.m. to 2 p.m.

 For a small taste of what this reservoir has to offer, check out a short video on Lancaster Online.

-This event is part 2 of a two-part professional development series that extends and applies learning from the August 8 educator stream ecology workshop at Stroud Water Research Center called Putting the “S” in STEM – Bioassessments and Water Chemistry to Determine Stream Health.
+This event is part two of a two-part professional development series that extends and applies learning from the August 14 Project WET Curriculum Educator Workshop at Stroud Water Research Center.
 Participants may attend one or both parts of this workshop series.